OussamaAssassi/BattleSpace/README.md

 # BattleSpace

 BattleSpace is a classic Replica of 2D Space Shooting game.
-Protect your plane from unknown objects, shoot them and clean up the space.
+Protect your plane from unknown objects, shoot them and clean up space.

 [DEMO](http://oussama-assassi.com/BattleSpace/)